ourarash/tdsequential/README.md

 # TD Sequential

 > Implementation of TD Sequential Indicator in node.js.

+Tom Demark Sequential indicator specifies when a trend is forming or is getting exhausted, and when to get into a trade.
+It is widely used in Forex, stock market, and cryptocurrency trading.

+TD Sequential indicator consist of two components.
+TD Setup is the first one and it is a prerequisite for the TD Countdown

+## Package Description

+This module is an implementation of TD Sequential in node.js based on [this link](http://practicaltechnicalanalysis.blogspot.com/2013/01/tom-demark-sequential.html).

 The input is an array of ohlc (open, high, low, and close) values.
 For example: